WildCodeSchool/workshop-end-project-OLD/README.md

 > HINT : you can automatically close current issues when you add the issue id to your commit message, e.g. "fix form validation, issue #12" will close the issue.

-**Last Pull Requests will be accepted at the end of Day 2, no more PR will we accepted on DAY 3.
+**Last Pull Requests will be accepted at the end of Day 2 morning, no more PR will we accepted later.
 You are warned!**

-## DAY 3 : Demo DAY training
+## DAY 2 - afternoon : Demo DAY training
 The team will prepare their presentation and rehearse, again and again, to be ready for the Demo at the end of the day.
 - 5 min max per project (everyone can speak ~1-2 min)
 - if necessary, you can create some slides to quickly introduce the project